One World, One People: Marketing

+Release

+"One World, One People" was released on Disney+ on April 23, 2021.
+The episode, along with the rest of The Falcon and the Winter Soldier, was released on Ultra HD Blu-ray and Blu-ray on April 30, 2024.

 Reception

-Audience viewership

-Nielsen Media Research, who measure the number of minutes watched by United States audiences on television sets, listed The Falcon and the Winter Soldier as the most-watched original series across streaming services for the week of April 19 to 25, 2021.
-This was the same ranking as the previous week, though the minutes of the series viewed during the week was down slightly to 796 million across all six of the series' episodes.
+Viewership

+Nielsen Media Research, which records streaming viewership on some U.S. television screens, reported that The Falcon and the Winter Soldier was watched for 796 million minutes between April 19–25, making it the most-streamed original series that week.
+Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, announced that the series finale was watched by approximately 1.7 million U.S. households during its first five days.

 Critical response

+"One World, One People" received mixed reactions from critics.
 The review aggregator website Rotten Tomatoes reported a 72% approval rating with an average score of 6.8/10 based on 29 reviews.
 The site's critical consensus reads, "While "One World, One People" delivers a fitting ending for Sam, its rush to wrap The Falcon and The Winter Soldier's many threads may leave some fans wanting—and wondering if there will be a second season to help make amends."
+Many critics described the episode as feeling "scrambled" and "messy".

 Rolling Stone's Alan Sepinwall felt that the series "crashes and burns" with "One World, One People", stating, "It's a mess in nearly every way, with even the parts that work feeling rushed and unearned, carried largely by the performers rather than the storytelling".
 He felt that the action sequences were hard to follow, given the way they were edited and the dark settings many were in.
 Sepinwall described it as "a particular bummer" and "a visual muddle" since Wilson's debut as Captain America should have been "a triumphant moment that showcases how good Sam is in the role".
 He criticized Wilson's costume as "goofy", despite its faithfulness to the comics, and was disappointed in the various antagonists of the series, feeling that the writers never fully realized Morgenthau's motivations, and disappointed that Walker reverted to being a hero again after being set up in the previous episode as a "compelling" secondary antagonist.
 He believed that much of the episode was about setting up future content in the MCU rather than "serving this show's story", in a similar way to the final episode of WandaVision.